+We then used such metrics as dependent variables in response to log-transformed population density, body size and biomass as predictor variables for a subset of 16 frugivore species for which population density had been estimated.
+We applied log-transformation to predictor variables due to data skewness and ecologically meaningful outliers.
+First, we assessed correlation between predictor variables using Pearson’s correlation coefficient.
+Population density and species body size (r=-0.32, df=14, p-value=0.2), and population density and population biomass (r=0.35, df=14, p-value=0.1) were not significantly correlated.
+Population biomass and species body size are correlated (r=0.74, df =14, p-value<0.001), but these two predictor variables were not simultaneously included in any model.
+Because metrics were calculated using the full network in Donatti et al (2011), species roles were investigated in the context of the entire sampled seed dispersal interacting community.

-We then used such metrics as dependent variables in response to population density, body size and biomass as predictor variables.We used generalized linear models (GLMs) with negative binomial Poisson error structures for interaction richness and interaction recordsand Gamma error structures continuous,data), and Gaussian error structures for closeness centrality and c-score.
-Models were fitted using R version 4.1.1 (R Core Team, 2021), and predictors selected based on the ΔAIC < 2.0 threshold.
+We used generalized linear models (GLMs) with Negative Binomial error structures for interaction richness and interaction records due to overdispersion, and Gamma error structures for interaction diversity and z-score (continuous, non-negative, and positively-skewed data), and Gaussian error structures for closeness centrality and c-score.
+We built models with increasing complexity, from null models with only the intercept, to models testing the interaction between body size and density.
+Models were fitted using R version 4.1.1 (R Core Team, 2021), and selected based on the ΔAICc < 2.0 threshold.

 Results

 Within the studied seed dispersal network, frugivore species showed a wide range of population density (0.1-36 individuals/km2), body size (0.07-240 kg), and population biomass (0.1-149 kg/km2) values (Fig. 1).
-The set of 16 bird and mammal species included in this study dispersed 31 plant species (Fig. 2) and, notably, large-bodied species such as the tapir and white-lipped peccary showed more frequent interactions.
-However, relatively smaller-sized species, such as the toco toucan (Ramphastos toco) also interacted with a high number of plant species, indicating that dispersal interactions may not be solely determined by body size.
-Indeed, according to our models, body size and population biomass were better predictors of seed dispersal interaction patterns than population density (Fig. S1), in this non-defaunated frugivore community (Fig. 3).
+The set of 16 bird and mammal species included in this study dispersed 31 plant species (Fig. 2) and, notably, large-bodied species such as the tapir (Tapirus terrestris) and white-lipped peccary (Tayassu pecari) showed more frequent interactions.
+Indeed, according to our models, body size and population biomass were better predictors of seed dispersal interaction patterns than population density (Fig. S1), in a non-defaunated frugivore community (Fig. 3).
+However, relatively smaller-sized species, such as the toco toucan (Ramphastos toco) also interacted with a high number of plant species.